Narco-state

 Ongoing discussions divide scholars into separate groups either claiming or disclaiming the resemblance between narco-states and failed states.
 Depending on which properties are assigned to the definition of a failed state, the definition is in accordance with the narco-state.
 While most narco-states show signs of high rates of corruption, violence and murder, properties that are also assigned to failed states, it is not always clear if violence can be traced back to drug trafficking.
-Obvious to say is that failed states are not consequently narco-states, but uncertain is whether all narco-states are also failed states.

 Usage

 It has been argued that narco-states can be divided into five categories depending on their level of dependence on the narcotics trade and the threat the narcotics trade in said country poses to domestic and international stability.
-These five categories are (in ascending order): incipient, developing, serious, critical, and advanced.

-However, recent use of the term narco-state has been questioned by some for being too widely and uncritically applied, particularly following the widespread media attention given to Guinea-Bissau as "the world's first narco-state" in 2008, and should instead refer only to those countries in which the narcotics trade is state-sponsored and constitutes the majority of a country's overall GDP.
+These five categories are (in ascending order): incipient, developing, serious, critical, and advanced; however, use of the term narco-state has been questioned by some for being too widely and uncritically applied, particularly following the widespread media attention given to Guinea-Bissau as "the world's first narco-state" in 2008, and should instead refer only to those countries in which the narcotics trade is state-sponsored and constitutes the majority of a country's overall GDP.